 Chemotherapy and hair loss: What to expect during treatment

-Chemotherapy and hair loss: Why does it occur?
+Chemotherapy and hair loss: How to make the best of it

 - Abeloff MD, et al. Abeloff's Clinical Oncology.
 4th ed.
 Philadelphia, Pa.: Churchill Livingstone Elsevier; 2008:625.